ohioinfosec/www.ohioinfosec.org/source/_posts/2014-06-19-anniversary.markdown

 [Directions](/directions)

-## Registration and Payment
+## Registration and Payment ($10)

-In order to attend this event, registration is required.
+In order to attend this event, registration is required and is only $10.
 This can be done in advance through the Paypal link below:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">